Integer Frames: Equal Norm, Tight, Integer Frames in Two and Three Dimensions

-\begin{proof} Let $A$ be any $3\times 3$ integer matrix whose columns form an orthonormal basis for $\mathbb{R}^3$.
+\begin{proof} Let $A$ be any $3\times 3$ integer matrix whose columns form an orthonormal basis for $\mathcal{H}_3$.
 Such matrices exist in abundance by first finding one with rational entries and then multiplying by the common denominator.
 However, one can simply choose $A$ to be the $3\times 3$ identity matrix.
-Then the matrix $[A, \cdots, A]$ obtained by adjoining $N$ copies of $A$ together as in Proposition \ref{adjoinprop1} is an ENTIF with $3N$ elements.
-The $4N$ element case is obtained from the $4\times 4$ Hadamard matrix as described in Section \ref{sec_oldnew}. \end{proof}
+Then the matrix $[A, \cdots, A]$ obtained by adjoining $N$ copies of $A$ together, as in Proposition \ref{adjoinprop1}, is an ENTIF with $3N$ elements in $\mathcal{H}_3$.
+The $4N$-element case is obtained in a similar manner by adjoining $N$ copies of the $4\times 4$ Hadamard matrix, as described in Section \ref{sec_oldnew}. \end{proof}